urbit/old-doc/reference/arvo/vane/gall/overview.md

 `%wipe` wipes the given app from memory.
 This is generally considered a hack, but it is sometimes useful during development to wipe the state of an app.
 We don't guarantee that this actually completely wipes the app.
 Generally, you want to use a `%cide` card if you actually want to kill an app.
+This gives no response.

 Even though it's not technically a part of `%gall`'s interface since it's not in `++kiss` and can't be called from the outside, it's worth discussing `%cide`,